Swelling after lens replacement. Rehabilitation after cataract removal

 Allergic reaction

-To remove allergic corneal edema, the first step is to identify and eliminate contact with the allergen (cosmetics, dust, animal dander, plant pollen, perfumes).
+To relieve allergic corneal edema, the first step is to identify and eliminate contact with the allergen (cosmetics, dust, animal hair, pollen, perfumes).
 To relieve symptoms, you should take an antihistamine (Diazolin, Suprastin, Diphenhydramine).

 Diazolin is an antihistamine